"Let us hold fast the confession of our hope without wavering, for he who promised is faithful." Hebrews 10:23

 ABC is a confessional church.
 We think creeds, confessions, or statements of faith can be helpful tools for the proclamation of the gospel.
 We stand on the shoulders of those who came before us, having dedicated themselves to the apostles’ teaching (Acts 2:42).
 In fact, the early Christians confessed certain doctrinal truths together, as seen in 1 Corinthians 15:1–4 and Colossians 1:15–20.
 Today, ABC simply follows in their example.
 So then, to be a “confessional church” means that, together as a body, we “confess” or “hold to” specific truths of the Christian faith.

-As confessional Christians, the New Hampshire Confession (1853) serves as our statement of faith.
+As confessional Christians, the New Hampshire Confession (1853) serves as the basis for our statement of faith.
 To be sure, this confession does not explain all that our members believe, but it is a summary of the basic beliefs required for membership at ABC.